 Step 2 Click on and drag the video from the "Project" tab to your Timeline.

 Step 3 Select the video and click Effects > Video Effects > Transform.

 Step 4 Choose and drag the Crop tool onto the video on the Timeline.

-Step 5 Click Effects Controls tab, you can then crop the video by changing the percentage, which represent how much each side of the video is uncropped.
+Step 5 Click the Effects Controls tab, you can then crop the video by changing the percentage, which represents how much each side of the video is uncropped.
 The higher the percentage is, the larger part of the selected side is cropped.